Dover Strait coastal guns: German installations

 Better suited for use against naval targets were the four heavy naval batteries installed by mid-September: Friedrich August, Prinz Heinrich, Oldenburg and Siegfried (later renamed Todt) – a total of eleven guns, with the firepower of a battlecruiser.
 Fire control for these guns was provided by both spotter aircraft and by DeTeGerät radar sets installed at Blanc-Nez and Cap d'Alprech.
 These units were capable of detecting targets out to a range of 40 km, including small British patrol craft near the English coast.
 Two additional radar sites were added by mid-September: a DeTeGerät at Cap de la Hague and a FernDeTeGerät long-range radar at Cap d'Antifer near Le Havre.

-From their establishment in August 1940 and for the following two years one out of every five Channel convoys was fired upon, with an average of 29 rounds on each occasion. no convoys at all were fired on 1943, though shelling resumed sporadically in 1944.
+From their establishment in August 1940 and for the following two years one out of every five Channel convoys was fired upon, with an average of 29 rounds on each occasion.
+No convoys at all were fired on in 1943, though shelling resumed sporadically in 1944.
 During the whole period up to the Normandy landings no ship was hit, though some damage was done by near misses.

 Hewitt reports that the only success achieved by these batteries was in June 1944 when the Sambut was hit, and sank with the loss of 130 of the troops on board.

 Some sources report a second ship, Empire Lough, from convoy ETC 17, was also sunk by gunfire on 24 June, though others attribute the loss to an attack by E-boats.

 Most of the batteries continued firing until September 1944 when they were overrun during the clearing of the Channel Coast.
 By then more than a thousand rounds had been fired by the German coastal batteries against England and shipping.